A Monument of American Modernism

-The houses were deteriorated until Indiana Landmarks leased four from Indiana Dunes National Lakeshore, then sub-leased them to tenants who restored them.
-The House of Tomorrow—the most architecturally innovative and historically significant of the collection—has been vacant since 1999 and needs rehabilitation that will cost $2.5 million.
+The houses were deteriorated until Indiana Landmarks leased four from the Indiana Dunes National Park, then sub-leased them to tenants who restored them.
+The House of Tomorrow—the most architecturally innovative and historically significant of the collection—has been vacant since 1999 and needs rehabilitation that will cost $2.5 to $3 million.

 Media in the ’30s called it “America’s First Glass House.”
 It predated Mies van der Rohe’s Farnsworth House and Philip Johnson’s Glass House by many years.
 “The House of Tomorrow…is one of the true early monuments of American modernism, brimming over with a uniquely American idealism and earnestness about the twentieth century,” declared noted architecture critic Paul Goldberger, a contributing editor at Vanity Fair.

 To help save it, the National Trust for Historic Preservation on October 19, 2016, designated it a National Treasure.
 Of the 80-plus National Treasures in the U.S., the House of Tomorrow is the only one in Indiana.